Skip to content

 Rules that bite at UNC Chapel Hill

-Trip wires derived from UNC Chapel Hill's own published policy — the things a custom playbook would flag in the first pass.
+Trip wires derived from UNC Chapel Hill's own published policy.
+These are the things a custom playbook would flag in the first pass.

 Aid-office script (copy & send)

 The displacement rule is only binding when it's in writing.
-This script asks UNC Chapel Hill's aid office the specific question that matters for mixed displacement.
+This script asks UNC Chapel Hill's aid office the specific question that matters for loan-first displacement.

 Dear UNC Chapel Hill Financial Aid Office,

 I'm a fall applicant reviewing how outside scholarships interact with my institutional aid package.
-I've read the public policy at https://studentaid.unc.edu/faq_type/scholarships/.
+I've read the public policy at https://studentaid.unc.edu/incoming/what-aid-is-available/outside-scholarships/ and the $64,846 cost-of-attendance worksheet.

 A written answer (email is fine) is important because the outside-scholarship awarding bodies want confirmation before disbursing.
 Thank you for the time.